anoma/nspec/docs/arch/integrations/adapters/evm.md

 - escrow logic (e.g., required to wrap owned state into resources)
 - event logic (e.g., required for EVM indexers)

 separate and independent from the protocol adapter contract.

-This allows the forwarder contract to be deployed by untrusted 3rd parties.
+ This allows the forwarder contract to be custom-built and permissionlessly deployed by untrusted 3rd parties.
 The protocol adapter ensures that each forwarder contract corresponds to a [calldata carrier resource kind](#calldata carrier resource) and therefore binds the two states.

 A minimal implementation is shown below: